 - Public Interest Commitments (Sec.
 3.1(c)(viii) and Specification 11): The existing Registration Restrictions in Appendix S of the .MUSEUM Registry Agreement are proposed to be removed and replaced with the set of standard public interest commitments applicable to all new gTLDs, with the exception of removal of the provision that requires Registry Operator to comply with any public commitments set forth in Registry Operator's application.

-- Community Registration Policies (Specification 12): Appendix S in the current .MUSEUM Registry Agreement is carried over to the proposed renewal of the .MOBI Registry Agreement in the form of Specification 12 (Community Registration Policies) with slight modifications.
+- Community Registration Policies (Specification 12): Appendix S in the current .MUSEUM Registry Agreement is carried over to the proposed renewal of the .MUSEUM Registry Agreement in the form of Specification 12 (Community Registration Policies) with slight modifications.
 As such, the .MUSEUM proposed renewal registry agreement will be categorized as a "Community TLD" instead of a "Sponsored TLD".
 Eligibility requirements have been expanded such that registrations will be granted to museums, professional associations of museums, individuals with an interest or a link with museum profession and /or activity, or bona fide museum users.
 The provisions regarding (i) delegated authority; (ii) selection of registrars; (iii) existing sponsor services; and (iv) community related registrations have been deleted.
-The provision regarding the Charter Eligibility Dispute Resolution Policy has also deleted.
+The provision regarding the Charter Eligibility Dispute Resolution Policy has also been deleted.
 Disputes are to be resolved under the Eligibility Restrictions Dispute Resolution Policy or the Compliance Reconsideration Dispute Resolution Policy.